 #10: Avoid using FPS Calculating Software

-FPS calculating softwares like Fraps are cool and display at how many FPS you are playing software.
+FPS calculating software like Fraps are cool and display it how many FPS you are playing software.

 However, in reality, FPS Calculating software themselves use system resources and reduce gaming performance by around 15-20% and more.

 Avoid using FPS Calculating software to enjoy the additional smooth gameplay.